1. TotalTM – What the Fee Includes

 d.
 USPTO Fees.
 USPTO charges vary based on the service.
 The USPTO charges $350 per IC category.
 If the mark has not yet been used in commerce (1(b) application), the USPTO will charge an additional $100 to convert the mark.
 Fees to collect and provide specimens to convert the mark will be billed hourly.

 Clients can also file up to five six-month extensions for marks needing additional time to show use.
 The USPTO charges $125 per extension, and our fee is $75 per extension for a total of $200 per extension.

 e.
 Opposition, Cancellation.
 Third-Party Actions and Outside Litigation.
 On occasion, third parties contest trademark applications/registrations the USPTO examining attorney has cleared.
 Generally, this is equivocal to any litigation and is handled for an hourly charge and in a separate fee agreement.
 Of course, we will review and provide initial guidance to our clients on the risk analysis and budget at no cost.

 f.
 Renewal.
 As long as your contact information remains current with our office, we will monitor the mark for renewal deadlines.
-Renewals occur between years five (5) and six (6) and nine (9), and ten (10).
+Renewals occur between years five (5) and six (6) and nine (9), ten (10), and every ten (10) years following.
 Renewal can be strategic, and we offer a flat fee package to process renewal(s).

 g.
 Infringement Tracking and Advice.
 Trademark registration does not provide an actual enforcement mechanism; it just makes it easier to enforce against infringement in a court action.
 We work with software vendors who provide tracking of USPTO similar marks as well as takedown services.
 These services can vary, depending on the needed services.
 Generally, our work is minimized when those services are used, and we bill hourly for such services.